troycomi/snakemake-training/2_containers/README.md

 use docker files and works without root access, so it is available on HPC systems.

-Conda environments specify several python or R packages for running code.
+Conda environments specify several python or R packages for running scripts.
 Not only do you easily install all dependencies, you can maintain several versions of software on the same machine.

 What this means as a user is you can guarantee a command works the same every time you run it by explicitly linking a rule to a container or environment.